huanlui/chord-suggester/README.md

 # Chord Suggester

+A detailed memory has been posted as a [Medium article](https://medium.com/@huanlui/chordsuggester-i-3a1261d4ea9e)

 _ChordSuggester_ is a computer-aided musical composition system.
 It is not intended to be a professional tool but just the result of a Master’s thesis which tries to cover the whole process for a DataScience project:

 * Data Acquisition by scraping data from ultimate-guitar.com using _Selenium_ and _BeaufitulSoup_.
 This part is interesting by itself since there are no examples of clean datasets including chord songs.